-Singapore Airlines is the first airline in the world to introduce a blockchain based digital wallet called KrisPay that allows its KrisFlyer members to convert miles in currency and use them at different retailers.
+Singapore Airlines is the first airline in the world to introduce a blockchain based digital wallet called KrisPay that allows its KrisFlyer members to convert miles in currency and use them at different retailers, much like crypto wallets and bitcoin which can be traded using an app like this – Bitcoin Revolution is een geautomatiseerde app.
 Experience The Experience takes a look into this new method of payment.

 One of the biggest buzzwords for 2018 is blockchain.
-It was developed for use initially in digital currencies such as Bitcoins.
+It was developed for use initially in digital currencies such as Bitcoins (you can buy bitcoin here).
 The technology’s robust security, transparency, and durability features lend itself into new business use cases.
-Experience The Skies introduces what the blockchain technology is and what the airline industry has done to embrace this […]
+Experience The Skies introduces what the blockchain technology is and what the airline industry has done to embrace this new technology.

 Airline loyalty programs continue to evolve by enhancing benefits to its members.
-Airlines have added shopping as part of the travel experience since the 2000s.
-Emirates has launched a new mobile application called “Emirates Skywards Go” which offers its Skyward members two-for-one discounts at over 4,400 restaurants and spas in over 20 cities around the […]
+Airlines have added shopping as part of the travel experience since the 2000s.… Read More »Emirates Brings Discounts To Its Loyalty Program Members

 Emirates (EK) is the biggest Airbus A380-800 operator with 95 aircrafts in service and another 12 on order.
 While there are three published configurations, the airline actually have six different versions in operation today.
 We take an inside look at all the different versions available for travellers today and what the future will entail.